craigbuckler/dockerwebdev/content/course/tutor.md

 > This is the course I wanted when I started using Docker

 The course concisely explains the benefits of Docker then jumps straight in with real-world examples and development projects using a variety of technologies.
-You'll be running Docker in minutes and quickly learn the core concepts.
+You'll be running Docker in minutes and will quickly learn the core concepts.

-<a class="button" href="{{ '/' | url }}">buy now</a>
+---

+Buy *"Docker for Web Developers"*&hellip;

+{% include "../_includes/snippets/_prices.html" %}